The Absolute Best Things to Do in Bolzano, ItalyItaly

 Bolzano is home to three funiculars, and each one stands ready to ferry you off to picturesque villages, great hiking opportunities near Bolzano, and unforgettable views.

 The most popular one is the funicular heading to Soprabolzano (and since the station is right in the middle of town, you definitely don’t need a car to access it).
-Once you arrive in adorable Soprabolzano, there is a small train that is waiting to whisk you off to even more villages and views.
+Once you arrive in adorable Soprabolzano, there is a small train that is waiting to whisk you off to even more villages, views, and epic hiking in Italy.

 As if that wasn’t enough, the funiculars themselves are fantastic entertainment and are an amazing way to appreciate the views of the mountains, villages, and vineyards that surround Bolzano.